 - Satisfy New York State and university health requirements

-In addition, Cornell students must have no holds from their college, the Office of the Judicial Administrator, Cornell Health, or the bursar.
+In addition, Cornell students must have no holds from their college, the Office of Student Conduct and Community Standards, Cornell Health, or the bursar.

 Cornell does not permit retroactive registration and does not record courses or grades for unregistered persons.
 Registered students may attend a class in which they are not enrolled only with special permission.